Start playing guitar How to choose a guitar for beginners?

 5. “Good Vibrations” – The Beach Boys

 They call it “a pocketbook symphony.”
-Still, that doesn’t quite do “Good Vibrations” justice, I feel.
+Still, that doesn’t quite do The Beach Boys‘ “Good Vibrations” justice, I feel.
 Symphonies, after all, are designed to be enjoyed by a small, well-educated few.
 I’ve yet to meet, on the other hand, someone who doesn’t enjoy “Good Vibrations.”

 It was an experiment that, like the initially aborted “SMiLE” record, could’ve ended badly.
 Brian Wilson spent an enormous amount of time chasing “moods” and trying to outdo Phil Spector.
 The rest is, however, in my estimation, one of the greatest pop-rock songs ever created.